 Your photo will be taken for the bio book.
 Uniform FOR military students is the appropriate Service Class B uniforn, and FOR Civilian students, male coat and tie/ female business attire.
 REQUIRED FOR THE PHOTO: Carry the ASU jacket or Service equivalent Class A jacket; Navy students will carry the Summer White Shirt.

-Spouses may get photos taken at Centralized In-Processing for the bio book - or, alternately, spouses may walk in to the Photo Lab in Root Hall, Room A05, 122 Forbes Avenue during these period: August 5-8 from 8: 15 am to noon and 1-4 p.m.
+Spouses may get photos taken at Centralized In-Processing for the bio book - or, alternately, spouses may walk in to the Photo Lab in Root Hall, Room A05, 122 Forbes Avenue during dates to be scheduled in August.
 No appointment needed; call 717.245.3406 for questions.

 Youth Services sponsors two Welcome Jams, for high school teens and for middle schoolers.
-They are informal, fun, gatherings to help High School Teens, (grades 9-12) on July 29, 6-9 p.m. at the Splash Zone Pavilion, find old friends and meet new ones through ice-breaker games, refreshments, DJ music and dancing.
-Welcome Jam for Middle School students (grades 6-8) is scheduled for July 30, 6-9 p.m. at the Splash Zone Pavilion .
+They are informal, fun, gatherings to help High School Teens, (grades 9-12) during an evening to be scheduled at the Splash Zone Swimming Pool Pavilion, find old friends and meet new ones through ice-breaker games, refreshments, DJ music and dancing.
+A Welcome Jam for Middle School students (grades 6-8) will be scheduled on a different evening, also at the Splash Zone Pavilion.
 These are free events, open to all incoming student families regardless of where you live or where you'll go to school.
 For more information call 717-245-4115.

-On Aug.
-1 the Carlisle Community will unofficially welcome the Class of 2015 and their Families during a "Welcome Jam" in conjunction with a restaurant walk.
+In August, the Carlisle Community will informally welcome the Class of 2015 and their Families during a "Welcome Jam" in conjunction with a restaurant walk.
 There will be food tasting, activities for the whole family and more.
-Start off at the DCA tent on the square for your map.
+Start off at the Downtown Carlisle Association (DCA) tent on the square for a map to guide your downtown tour.

 Zero week will serve as an orientation to the seminar, the resources available for during the coming year, and the community.
 Many events are for both student and Family.